-Without modifying our opinion, we draw attention to Note 2, which outlines that the entity is dependent upon continuing financial support from its controlling shareholder, DCM DECOmetal GmbH ('DCM'), to pay its debts as and when they fall due.
-As at 30 June 2013, the entity had net liabilities of \$69,557,681 and \$83,201,665 was owing to DCM.
+Without modifying our opinion, we draw attention to Note 2 to the financial report, which outlines that the entity is dependent upon continuing financial support from its controlling shareholder, DCM DECOmetal GmbH ('DCM'), to pay its debts as and when they fall due.
+As at 30 June 2014, the entity had net liabilities of \$76,055,677, and had \$93,594,302 in long term debt.
 DCM have confirmed that they will continue to support the entity's activities in relation to the WIM 150 mineral sands project.

-As a result, there is a material uncertainty related to events or conditions that may cast significant doubt on the entity's ability to continue as a going concern, and therefore whether it will realize its assets and extinguish its liabilities in the normal course of business and at the amounts stated in the financial report.
+As a result there is material uncertainty related to events or conditions that may cast significant doubt on the company's ability to continue as a going concern, and therefore whether it will realise its assets and extinguish its liabilities in the normal course of business and at the amounts stated in the financial report.